Skatteetaten/boober/README.md

 Boober is our take on how to handle the `wall of yaml` challenge of Kubernetes.
 It reads configuration files with a given schemaVersion from a git repo (AuroraConfig) and transforms it into Openshift Objects via a AuroraDeploymentConfiguration.

+The component is named after the Boober Fraggle (http://muppet.wikia.com/wiki/Boober_Fraggle).

 ## How to run locally

 ### Setup the API